tc39/proposal-array-find-from-last/README.md

 4. **complex index calculate**

-So, perhaps we need `Array.prototype.findRight` and `Array.prototype.findIndexRight`.
+So, perhaps we need `Array.prototype.findLast` and `Array.prototype.findLastIndex`.

 ## Core features

-Add `Array.prototype.findRight` and `Array.prototype.findIndexRight`.
+Add `Array.prototype.findLast` and `Array.prototype.findLastIndex`.

 And we could use that like the [Array.prototype.find](https://www.ecma-international.org/ecma-262/11.0/index.html#sec-array.prototype.find) and [Array.prototype.findIndex](https://www.ecma-international.org/ecma-262/11.0/index.html#sec-array.prototype.findindex) but from the end to be start.